markusfalk/git-workflow/README.md

 ## Prerequisites

-* It works under the assumption that the same source code will always produce the same compiled software.
+* It works under the assumption that the same source code will always produce the same compiled software
+* It also assumes that you want to release all of your stories and features once they are done
-* This workflow is intended to be used with a centralized git workflow.
+* This workflow is intended to be used with a centralized git workflow

 ```ruby
            +------+